fivetran/dbt_servicenow/README.md

     servicenow_union_databases: ['servicenow_usa','servicenow_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+> NOTE: The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-## (Optional) Step 4: Additional configurations
+### (Optional) Step 4: Additional configurations

-### Populating the User Models
+#### Populating the User Models
 Our user grain models are disabled by default because not everyone syncs the underlying tables: `sys_user_role`, `sys_user_has_role`, and `sys_user_grmember`.
 If these tables do exist in your schema, set this following variable `servicenow__using_roles` to True in order to populate the user models `servicenow__user_aggregated` and `servicenow__user_enhanced`.

 ```yml
 # dbt_project.yml